 Globalization Partners provides employer of record services for customers that want to hire employees and run payroll without first establishing a branch office or subsidiary in Romania.
 Your candidate is hired via Globalization Partners’ Romania PEO in accordance with local labor laws and can be onboarded in days instead of the months it typically takes.
 The individual is assigned to work on your team, working on your company’s behalf exactly as if he or she were your employee to fulfill your in-country requirements.

-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Romania while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our comprehensive solution and Global PEO service enable customers to run payroll in Romania while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Romania.

 Located in Southeastern Europe on the Black Sea, Romania is separated from Bulgaria by the storied Danube River.
 The country has a population of 20 million and its capital city of Bucharest is the 6th largest city in the EU.

 When negotiating the terms of an employment contract and offer letter with an employee in Romania, it may be useful to keep the following standard benefits in Romania in mind:

 The general rule in Romania is that employment contracts are executed for an indefinite duration.
 Individual employment contracts should be registered with the Employees’ General Register.

 Fixed-term contracts are also allowed for a period of up to 12 months and can be extended for no more than 18 months.